PawseySC/singularity-containers/_episodes/22-build-docker.md

 The container was removed automatically because `--rm` was used, but the copied file remains because it was written through the bind mount to the host filesystem.

-### Basic practices for research and HPC images

-A working Dockerfile is only the starting point.
-When preparing an image for a research workflow:

-- Start from an image maintained by a trusted project, vendor, or organisation.
-- Prefer explicit application and base-image versions over `latest` where practical.
-- Record the Dockerfile and related build files in version control.
-- Keep the build context small and use `.dockerignore`.
-- Install only required packages and remove package-manager caches in the same layer.
-- Put frequently changing `COPY` instructions after stable dependency-installation steps when practical, so the build cache can be reused.
-- Use `COPY` for ordinary file and directory copies.
-Use `ADD` only when its additional behaviour is specifically required.
-- Do not place passwords, private keys, access tokens, licence files, or other secrets in the Dockerfile, build arguments, environment variables, or copied build context.
-Use the build system's supported secret mechanism when a build must access protected resources.
-- Rebuild and test images regularly so that base-image and package security updates are incorporated.
-- Test the final SIF image on the target HPC system, including MPI, GPU, filesystem, and performance behaviour where relevant.

-For compiled applications, consider a **multi-stage build**.
-A build stage can contain compilers and development packages, while a later runtime stage receives only the installed application and required runtime libraries.
-This can substantially reduce the final image size and software surface.
-The MPI episode includes an example of the build-time requirements for an HPC application linked against MPI.

 ### Use Pawsey-provided base images

 Pawsey publishes container base images that users can extend for their own applications.
 These are tested starting environments for Pawsey systems, including MPICH-based images prepared for the hybrid MPI model on Setonix and ROCm-based images for AMD GPU workloads.
 Each derived application image and workflow must still be validated on the target system.